ziyad-md/mdgaziur/README.md

 ![](https://media.giphy.com/media/tuvMgAPzxaQBq/giphy.gif)
 # Hi there
 I'm a student.
 I love doing programming.
-I make webapps, blogs, and ui designs.
+I make computers do stuff in not a good way :(
 - 🌱 I’m currently learning Rust
 - 📫 How to reach me: mdgaziurrahmannoor@gmail.com